 Project Number Project Title FE0004522 Development and Test of a 1,000 Level 3C Fiber Optic Borehole Seismic Receiver Array Applied to Carbon Sequestration Contacts Name Name Organization Email DOE-NETL Project Mgr.
-Karen Kluger NETL - Sequestration Division Karen.Kluger@netl.doe.gov Principal Investigator Björn Paulsson Paulsson, Inc. bjorn.paulsson@paulsson.com Partners Optiphase, Inc. Premier Tubular Kemlon Products Technology Readiness Levels (Scale 1-9) Current Technology Readiness Level: 3 End of Project Technology Readiness Level: 6
+Karen Kluger NETL - Sequestration Division Karen.Kluger@netl.doe.gov Principal Investigator Björn Paulsson Paulsson, Inc. bjorn.paulsson@paulsson.com Partners Optiphase, Inc. Premier Tubular Kemlon Products Technology Readiness Levels (Scale 1-9) Current Technology Rea Current Technology Readiness Level: 3 End of Project Technology Readiness Level: 6

-The successful storage of carbon dioxide (CO_2) in geological media is critically dependent on a precise understanding, prior to any injection, of the complexity of the geologic formations that will serve as CO_2 repositories.
-A successful carbon storage program also depends on an accurate monitoring program that can enable an understanding of the dynamic processes of the CO_2 injection to assure that the CO_2 remains stored in the geologic formation and does not leak into the atmosphere.
+The successful storage of carbon dioxide $(CO_2)$ in geological media is critically dependent on a precise understanding, prior to any injection, of the complexity of the geologic formations that will serve as $CO_2$ repositories.
+A successful carbon storage program also depends on an accurate monitoring program that can enable an understanding of the dynamic processes of the $CO_2$ injection to assure that the $CO_2$ remains stored in the geologic formation and does not leak into the atmosphere.

-The complex process of the storage of CO_2 will only be understood and managed in detail if robust, high-resolution reservoir imaging technology is available to assess the reservoir and monitor and evaluate the CO_2 injection processes.
+The complex process of the storage of CO2 will only be understood and managed in detail if robust, high-resolution reservoir imaging technology is available to assess the reservoir and monitor and evaluate the CO2 injection processes.
 High-resolution imaging can only be achieved if high-quality data can be recorded and sampled properly, both spatially and temporally.
-Three-dimensional (3-D) vertical seismic profiling (VSP) primary-wave (P-wave) images have routinely proven to have more than twice the spatial resolution as surface seismic images in areas with good surface seismic data.
-In areas with poor to very poor surface seismic data, the 3-D VSP technology has still been able to record the high-quality data needed for high-resolution imaging.
+Three-dimensional (3-D) vertical seismic profiling (VSP) primary-wave (P-wave) images have routinely proven to have more than twice the spatial resolution as surface seismic data, the 3-D VSP technology has still been able to record the high-quality data needed for high-resolution imaging.
 Converted shear wave (S-wave) data is also routinely recorded using borehole seismic acquisition.
 Images using converted shear waves, due to their shorter wavelengths, have an additional resolution improvement over P-wave images and are providing additional lithologic, stratigraphic, fracture, and stress information about the geologic sites surveyed.
 3-D borehole seismic techniques can image much larger volumes than well logging techniques and can provide high-resolution images far away from the borehole.